futtta/autoptimize/readme.txt

 define('AUTOPTIMIZE_CACHEFILE_PREFIX','aggregated_');
 `

-If you renamed your wp-content-folder, you can tell Autoptimize about that with;
+If you changed your wp-content-folder as per [the WordPress guidelines](http://codex.wordpress.org/Editing_wp-config.php#Moving_wp-content_folder), you can tell Autoptimize about that with;
 `
 define( 'AUTOPTIMIZE_WP_CONTENT_NAME','/content' );
 `